LevelUpMarketers/tta-management-plugin/docs/RecurringBilling.md

 ## Bulk Updating Subscription Amounts

 Administrators can correct the monthly charge for existing subscriptions in bulk.
 Under **TTA Settings → API Settings** enter one or more subscription ID numbers (one per line) and click **Update Subscriptions**.
-For each ID the plugin retrieves the subscription details from Authorize.Net and adjusts the monthly amount when needed:
+For each ID the plugin retrieves the subscription's name, description, and invoice number from Authorize.Net to determine the plan and adjusts the monthly amount when needed:

-* **Trying to Adult Standard Membership** plans are set to $10.
+* **Trying to Adult Standard Membership** plans (including legacy "Trying to Adult Basic Membership" subscriptions) are set to $10.
 * **Trying to Adult Premium Membership** plans are set to $17.

 Subscriptions with matching amounts are left unchanged.
 Results of the update are displayed on the settings page.